 The many bays, inlets and islands in the Shark Bay region support a profusion of aquatic life.
 Turtles, whales, prawns, scallops, sea snakes, fish and sharks are common.
 Communities of corals, sponges and other invertebrates, together with a unique mix of tropical and temperate fish species, have also formed in some areas.
 The wide intertidal flats on the shores of Shark Bay support a unique community of burrowing molluscs, hermit crabs and other invertebrates.
 But the very foundation of Shark Bay's ecosystem is the seagrass - meadows and meadows of it!
+Shark

 Bay has the largest area of seagrass and the largest number of species ever